Indiana Online Sports Betting

 All sports betting sites will offer wagers through a website.
 These will work on desktops and mobile devices with the display automatically resizing for your screen.

-Sports betting apps are available in other states.
+Sports betting apps are a convenient and easy option to place a bet online.
 While Android apps will be available from the get-go, Apple requires gambling apps to be recoded using its programming language.
 This new requirement means delays for iPhone and iPad users.

 To place a bet, you’ll need to follow these steps: